hyperledger/fabric/docs/source/policies/policies.md

 For a deeper dive on how to write an endorsement policy refer to the topic on [Endorsement policies](../endorsement-policies.html) in the Operations Guide.

-**Note:**  Policies work differently depending on which version of Fabric you are
-  using:
-- In Fabric releases prior to 2.0, chaincode endorsement policies can be updated during chaincode instantiation or by using the chaincode lifecycle commands.
-If not specified at instantiation time, the endorsement policy defaults to “any member of the organizations in the channel”.
-For example, a channel with “Org1” and “Org2” would have a default endorsement policy of “OR(‘Org1.member’, ‘Org2.member’)”.
-- Starting with Fabric 2.0, Fabric introduced a new chaincode lifecycle process that allows multiple organizations to agree on how a chaincode will be operated before it can be used on a channel.
-The new process requires that organizations agree to the parameters that define a chaincode, such as name, version, and the chaincode endorsement policy.

 ## Overriding policy definitions